leandrohmvieira/PowerBI-to-IGC/README.md

 * V0.1 - CSV generator which generate a csv file that contains the host, folders and reports, ready to be imported by IGC CSV bridge

-* V0.2 (in progress) - Application will register a bundle on OpenIGC, and will add all folders and reports under the custom bundle
+* V0.2 - Application will register a bundle on OpenIGC, and will add all folders and reports under the custom bundle

-* V0.3 - Ability to ingest and show queries from power BI made on DB2 only
+* V0.3 (ready) - Ability to ingest and show queries from power BI made on DB2 only

+* V0.4 (waiting sponsors) - Get metadata from more sources, and add data lineage support

 ## Contributing